Plan Ceibal is a leading example of how a programme can bring innovative solutions to teachers to potently influence learning.

 To support more equal access to education and help young people to have the skills, resilience and networks to find pathways to better lives and develop an international outlook.

-Skillful use of technology gives the remote teacher real presence in the classroom, enabling effective and motivating real-time interaction.
-Our international reach and track-record in English language learning means we are well-suited to address this issue.
+Skillful use of technology gives the remote teacher a real presence in the classroom, enabling and motivating effective real-time interaction.
+Our international reach and track record in English language learning means we are well-suited to address the teacher shortage issue.

 Through Ceibal en Inglés some 3,327 English classes a week are now taught remotely in Argentina, Uruguay, the Philippines and the UK., There are around 3,100 CTs participating from all provinces of the country and teaching at all types of schools (including urban, rural and priority attention schools).
-Together, these teachers facilitate language learning to some 80,000 students, covering 96 per cent of Uruguayan children in 4th to 6th grade urban schools.
+Together, these teachers facilitate language learning to some 80,000 students, covering 96 per cent of Uruguayan children in fourth to sixth-grade urban schools.

 Test results from 2016 show that 78 per cent of students of Ceibal en Inglés leave primary education with a CEFR level approaching A2 in Vocabulary-Reading-Grammar.
 Student progress is observed in all socio-cultural levels and results indicate a progressive reduction of the social gap, even being referenced by the World Bank as an example of best practice.